TEN-framework/TEN-Agent/README.md

 npm install && npm run dev
 ```

-#### 7. Verify your customized voice agent 🎉
+#### 6. Verify your customized voice agent 🎉

 Open `localhost:3000` in your browser, you should be seeing a voice agent just like the Astra, yet with your own customizations.

 <br>
 <h2>Voice agent architecture </h2>

-To explore further, the ASTRA voice agent is an excellent starting point.
-It incorporates the following extensions, some of which will be interchangeable in the near future.
-Feel free to choose the ones that best suit your needs and maximize ASTRA’s capabilities.
+To explore further, the voice agent is an excellent starting point.
+It incorporates various extensions, some of which are interchangeable.
+Feel free to select the ones that best suit your needs and maximize its capabilities.

 | Extension          | Feature        | Description                                                                                                                                                                                                          |